learn-co-curriculum/dsc-lingalg-linear-equations-quiz/README.md

-# Systems of Linear Equations - Quiz
+# Systems of Linear Equations - Lab

 ## Introduction
 The following scenarios present problems that can be solved as a system of equations while performing substitutions and eliminations as you saw in the previous lesson.